 Have you ever googled yourself?
 A survey conducted on behalf of BrandYourself.com showed that nearly 50% of adults who did that didn’t like the results they saw!
 We live in a world where your online reputation can be your strongest asset or your biggest liability.
 74% of consumers say that positive reviews make them trust a local business more with 65% saying that online search gives the most trusted source of information about people and companies!
 I certainly found this to be true when I operated my Bed & Breakfast business.
 Businesses today live and die on its online reviews.

-Whether you like it or not, Google knows everything and Google NEVER forgets.
+Whether you like it or not, the web knows everything and the web NEVER forgets.
 If you have ever posted anything on the internet including commenting on someone else’s social media account, you can be found simply by typing your name into a search engine.
 What was cute and funny at a party where you got a little drunk at 18 years old is not so cute and funny when you’re wanting to project yourself as professional and ethical.
 Don’t think that your potential customers or employers won’t check you out online first.
-They will!
+They will and they do!

 Can you ever delete your online regrets?
 The answer is – with difficulty!
 Is the answer therefore to just not have a digital presence at all?
 Not at all.
 People now expect you to be visible on line.
 A business without a website is often perceived as just a “hobby”, not a real business.
 In fact, some banks will not even lend you any money unless you have a website, or as a minimum, a Facebook Page.
 We’re now at the stage where people don’t trust you if you don’t have an online presence!